Istanbul Technical University: National High Performance Computing Center

-Student Life
+Student life

 Athletics

 Having a suburban campus like Maslak has created the opportunity of building many sports areas.
 Ayazağa Gymnasium is the center of sports in ITU.
 Ayazağa Gymnasium also has a stadium with a seating capacity of 3500 for basketball and volleyball matches.
 A fitness center is also located there.

 Basketball matches are among the most important sports activities in ITU.
 The ITU basketball Team, which won the Turkish Basketball League Championship five times, currently plays in the Turkish Basketball League's Second Division (TB2L).
 Ayazağa Gymnasium is the home of the ITU Basketball Team.

 Despite the successes in basketball, the football team of ITU plays in the amateur league.
 A football stadium is also located in Ayazağa, where the football team plays its matches.

-Tennis courts and an indoor Olympic swimming pool, which is opened in May 2007, are also available in the Ayazaga Campus.
+Tennis courts and an indoor Olympic swimming pool, which is opened in May 2007, are also available in the Ayazağa Campus.
 An open-air swimming pool serves the ITU faculties.

 ITU's American football team ITU Hornets has won the Unilig (Turkish University Sports Leagues) Super League of American football in the 2013-2014 season and in 2014-2015 season.

-Other sports clubs/activities in ITU are: Badminton, ultimate, fencing, diving, winter sports, dancing and gymnastics, tennis, paintball, aikido, athletics, mountaineering, bridge, swimming, cycling and triathlon, skiing, parachuting, korfball, handball, iaido, capoeira, wrestling, archery, ultimate frisbee and sailing.
+Other sports clubs and activities in ITU are badminton, ultimate, fencing, diving, winter sports, dancing and gymnastics, tennis, paintball, aikido, athletics, mountaineering, bridge, swimming, cycling and triathlon, skiing, parachuting, korfball, handball, iaido, capoeira, wrestling, archery, ultimate frisbee and sailing.